cjacker/opensource-toolchain-fpga/README.md

 # HDL

 ## Verilog

 Icarus Verilog is a Verilog simulation and synthesis tool.
 It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.
 For batch simulation, the compiler can generate an intermediate form called vvp assembly.
-This intermediate form is executed by the ``vvp'' command.
+This intermediate form is executed by the `vvp` command.
 For synthesis, the compiler generates netlists in the desired format.

-for more information, refer to http://iverilog.icarus.com/.
+For more information, refer to http://iverilog.icarus.com/.

 Up to this tutorial written, the latest version of iverilog is '11.0', most modern dist already shipped iverilog in their repos, you can install it via yum/apt, and it's not neccesary to build iverilog yourself.

 Here is a brief intro of iverilog usage.

+**Demo codes**

 Save below codes to 'gate.v':